-Here’s a productive way of answering this tough question, courtesy of best-job-interview.com:
+Here's a productive way of answering this tough question, courtesy of :

-This shows the employer that you’ve not only done your research but that you’ve also thought critically about the company and its business.
+This shows the employer or hiring manager that you've not only done your research but that you've also thought critically about the company and its business.

 These vague quantitative questions are asked so the interviewer can tap into your problem-solving process.